nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-29.md

     Make a targeted change to an existing configured neighbor, for example, change keepalive and hold-time value to one of the neighbors.
     /// tip

-    - From the `[/configure router "Base" bgp]` context, you can use `info neighbor *` to list all configured neighbors along with each respective configuration
+    From the `[/configure router "Base" bgp]` context, you can use `info neighbor *` to list all configured neighbors along with their respective configurations.
     ///

     ??? example "modifying configuration"